 Explosive Weapons in Helldivers 2 [Detailed Guide]

 This weapon guide for the game will provide an overview of the explosive weapons in Helldivers 2.
 Not all weapons are equal in the game – and this guide will aim to show you the differences.
 Furthermore, we will try to answer the question “Can this gun carry me through Helldive?”.
-This article is up-to-date as of the Borderline Justice premium war bond, and we will update it accordingly as new patches arrive to the game.
+This article is up-to-date as of the Dust Devils premium war bond, and we will update it accordingly as new patches arrive to the game.
 For more info on weapons in the game, as well as links to guides for other weapon categories, check out our previous Helldivers 2: Weapons Meta article.

 CB-9 Exploding Crossbow